centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 ### 52. HEXONET default registrar (vs) ISPAPI registrar module

-HEXONET registrar module comes by default with WHMCS installation.
+The HEXONET registrar module is natively shipped with the WHMCS Software and maintained by the WHMCS.com Team.

-We highly recommend using our ISPAPI registrar module since it is easier to provide our customers with new features and improvements through the module ASAP.
-With the HEXONET default registrar, the changes would be available only when the WHMCS releases a new version of itself.
+The ISPAPI registrar module is not shipped with the WHMCS Software, but available for download at [github](https://github.com/hexonet/whmcs-ispapi-registrar#readme).
+It is maintained by HEXONET and coming with the latest features and patches.

+We therefore highly recommend using our ISPAPI registrar module.

-In addition, all our addon modules are linked with ISPAPI registrar module to establish a connection between our API and WHMCS.
-So that you can register and manage HEXONET products in the WHMCS.
-For example, SSL certificates and Premium DNS plans.
+In addition, all our addon modules are linked to the ISPAPI registrar module to establish a connection between our API and WHMCS.
+So that you can register and manage HEXONET products in WHMCS.
+For example, SSL certificates and DNS Zones and RRs, etc.

 ### 53 .Dk domains